 This feature requires wrist-based heart rate or a compatible chest heart rate monitor.
-If you are using a chest heart rate monitor, you must put it on and pair it with your device (Pairing Your Wireless Sensors, page 90).
+If you are using a chest heart rate monitor, you must put it on and pair it with your device (Pairing Your Wireless Sensors, page 42).

-For the most accurate estimate, complete the user profile setup (Setting Up Your User Profile, page 48), and set your maximum heart rate (Setting Your Heart Rate Zones, page 49).
+For the most accurate estimate, complete the user profile setup (Setting Up Your User Profile, page 24), and set your maximum heart rate (Setting Your Heart Rate Zones, page 24).
 The estimate may seem inaccurate at first.
 The device requires a few runs to learn about your running performance.
-You can disable VO2 max. recording for ultra run and trail run activities if you do not want those run types to affect your VO2 max. estimate (Turning Off VO2 Max.
-Recording, page 39).

 - 1 Run for at least 10 minutes outdoors.

 - 2 After your run, select Save.

-- 3 Select UP or DOWN to scroll through the performance measurements.
-TIP: You can select ♠ to view additional information.
+- 3 Select START to scroll through the performance measurements.